awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

      }
      ```

-     A full example of the JSON section is as follows:
+     A full example of the JSON section is as follows\.

      ```
      {